After missing deadline, DOJ says it may need a 'few more weeks' to finish releasing Epstein files

-WASHINGTON (AP) — The Justice Department said Wednesday that finishing the release of all of the Jeffrey Epstein files could take a “few more weeks,” further delaying compliance with a Dec.
-19 deadline set by Congress.

-The department said the U.S. attorney’s office in Manhattan, as well as the FBI, found more than a million more documents that could be relevant to the Epstein case.
-It did not say in its statement when it was informed of those new files.
+Wednesday’s post did not say when the Justice Department was informed of the newly uncovered files.

+In a letter last week, Deputy Attorney General Todd Blanche said Manhattan federal prosecutors already had more than 3.6 million records from sex trafficking investigations into Epstein and his longtime confidant Ghislaine Maxwell, though many were copies of material already turned over by the FBI.

-The Justice Department insisted that its lawyers are “working around the clock” to review the documents and make the redactions required under the law, passed nearly unanimously by Congress last month.
+The Justice Department said its lawyers are “working around the clock” to review the documents and remove victims names and other identifying information as required by the Epstein Files Transparency Act, the law enacted last month that requires the government to open its files on Epstein and Maxwell.

 “We will release the documents as soon as possible,” the department said.
 “Due to the mass volume of material, this process may take a few more weeks.”

-Republican Sen. Lisa Murkowski of Alaska joined 11 Democrats in signing a letter Wednesday urging Acting Inspector General Don Berthiaume to audit the Justice Department’s compliance with the Epstein Files Transparency Act, the law enacted last month that requires the government to open its files on Epstein and his longtime confidant Ghislaine Maxwell.

-Murkowski and Sens.
-Richard Blumenthal, D-Conn. and Jeff Merkley, D-Ore., led the letter writing group.
-Others included Democratic Sens.
-Amy Klobuchar of Minnesota., Adam Schiff of California, Dick Durbin of Illinois, Cory Booker and Andy Kim, both of New Jersey, Gary Peters of Michigan, Chris Van Hollen, of Maryland, Mazie Hirono, of Hawaii, and Sheldon Whitehouse of Rhode Island.
+The announcement came amid increasing scrutiny on the Justice Department’s staggered release of Epstein-related records, including from Epstein victims and members of Congress.

-Meanwhile, Republican Rep. Thomas Massie, of Kentucky, a co-sponsor of the transparency act, posted Wednesday on X: “DOJ did break the law by making illegal redactions and by missing the deadline.”
+Republican Rep. Thomas Massie, of Kentucky, one of the chief authors of the law mandating the document release, posted Wednesday on X: “DOJ did break the law by making illegal redactions and by missing the deadline.”
+Another architect of the law, Rep. Ro Khanna, D-Calif., said he and Massie will “continue to keep the pressure on” and noted that the Justice Department was releasing more documents after lawmakers threatened contempt.

+“A Christmas Eve news dump of ‘a million more files’ only proves what we already know: Trump is engaged in a massive coverup," Senate Minority Leader Chuck Schumer, D-N.Y., said after DOJ's announcement.
+“The question Americans deserve answered is simple: WHAT are they hiding -- and WHY?”

+The White House on Wednesday defended the Justice Department's handling of the Epstein records.

+“President Trump has assembled the greatest cabinet in American history, which includes Attorney General Bondi and her team — like Deputy Attorney General Blanche — who are doing a great job implementing the President’s agenda," spokeswoman Abigail Jackson said in a statement.

-Despite the deadline, the Justice Department has said it plans to release records on a rolling basis.
-It blamed the delay on the time-consuming process of obscuring survivors’ names and other identifying information.
-More batches of records were posted over the weekend and on Tuesday.
-The department has not given any notice when more records might arrive.
+After releasing an initial wave of records on Friday, the Justice Department posted more batches to its website over the weekend and on Tuesday.
+The Justice Department has not given any notice when more records might arrive.

-“The reason why we are still reviewing documents and still continuing our process is simply that to protect victims,” Deputy Attorney General Todd Blanche told NBC’s “Meet the Press" on Sunday.
-“So the same individuals that are out there complaining about the lack of documents that were produced on Friday are the same individuals who apparently don’t want us to protect victims.”

 Records that have been released, including photographs, interview transcripts, call logs, court records and other documents, were either already public or heavily blacked out, and many lacked necessary context.
 Records that hadn’t been seen before include transcripts of grand jury testimony from FBI agents who described interviews they had with several girls and young women who described being paid to perform sex acts for Epstein.